 There are four subsequent homework assignments (homework #1-4) due throughout the quarter.
 After the practice assignment, we expect you to abide by all formatting and submission requirements; we will deduct points for failing to do so.
-Of the four assignments, the assignment with your highest score is worth 15% of your overall grade, the assignment with your lowest score is worth 9% of your overall grade, and the two remaining assignments are each worth 12% of your overall grade.
-This weighting scheme is designed to minimize the consequences of a single bad assignment and ensure that your best work is rewarded.
+Your lowest homework score will be dropped, and the remaining three assignments will each be worth 17% of your overall grade.
+This grading scheme ensures that a single bad assignment (or a failure to submit an assignment due to difficult circumstances) has no impact on a student's final grade.

 We will be using Gradescope for all homework submissions this quarter.
 You can find the Gradescope shortcut on the left sidebar of the Canvas course site.
 You must follow all submission instructions, which are provided on Canvas with each assignment.
 Homework assignments are due at 11:45pm on the due date.
 We will provide a 14-minute grace period in which assignments submitted by 11:59pm on the due date will not be marked as late.
 Late submissions after the grace period but within the subsequent 24-hour period will be penalized by a 20% grade reduction.
 Assignments submitted after this 24-hour late period will not be accepted.
 For the final assignment (HW4), late submissions (beyond the 14-minute grace period) will not be accepted.
-We plan to release the HW4 solutions soon after the due date/time to allow students to begin preparing immediately for the final exam.
+We plan to release the HW4 solutions soon after the deadline to allow students to begin preparing immediately for the final exam.
 Any late submission for this assignment will receive a score of 0.